radical-lab/radical-lab.github.io/README.md

 				* the occupants (all life) should not be aware of any externalities unless they query the meta.kbs; not even aware of movements like walking in a straight line, but going back, and forths, across the same street #shyams'beach
 				* hackable materials can detect err; parallel signals indicate bending moment, sheer force,.. (this belongs in the construction materials supersection, but; whatever, whatever,..)
 				* solar power top; air locks, and wind turbines, underneath
-				* sailing on a silver mist; it can be weighted, balanced, and thermally controled, to sit on the clouds, and even collect "rain" water, and also create stealth clouds
+				* sailing on a silver mist; it can be weighted, balanced, and thermally controlled, to sit on the clouds, and even harvest "rain" water, and also create stealth clouds
 			* Korins' Tower space elevator will be in Egypt; beans will be grown inside, but don't put all your' beans in one pod!
 		* instant (redundant replicators) teleportation + anti-gravity (no design limitations like 3 dimensional printing) = bypass tongue + most convenient toilet (there is no toilet,..) +..
 		* light speed computation using (`/shade|binary/` vs `/electromagnetic spectrum filter|n-ary/`) shadow puppetry; true parallelism #3Dhacking #flipdot #microcellularautomata(3D)